 - Generate ideas for how to manage a changing environment that serves a wide range of ages and stages

-- Examine five essential Responsive Classroom practices: rules and routines, Interactive Modeling, responding to misbehavior, student choice, and closing routines
+- Examine five essential Responsive Classroom practices: rules and routines, Interactive Modeling, teacher language, engaging academics, and responding to misbehavior

-- Consider the impact of, and learn to apply, these core practices in their specific time-pressured special area classroom
+- Consider the impact of, and learn to apply, these core practices in time-pressured special area classrooms

-Who Should Attend this Workshop: K-8 Special Area Teachers and Specialists who teach music, art, physical education, foreign languages, and other elective courses.
+Who should attend this workshop: K–6 special area teachers and specialists who teach music, art, physical education, foreign languages, and other elective courses